ClockworkBunny/quant_models/CHEATSHEET/SQL.md

 DELETE FROM Actors ORDER BY NetWorthInMillions DESC LIMIT 3;
 # we want to delete the top three actresses by net worth.
 We can accomplish that by using the ORDER BY and LIMIT clauses
 ```

+Then, TRUNCATE table; will remove all rows in the table